Yancey County Courthouse

-Yancey County Courthouse is a historic courthouse located at Burnsville, Yancey County, North Carolina.
-It was built in 1908, and is a two-story, Classical Revival style, stuccoed concrete block building faced in stucco.
-It has a central pedimented entrance pavilion surmounted by a blocky cupola.
+The old Yancey County Courthouse is a historic courthouse located on the town square of Burnsville, Yancey County, North Carolina, now serving as the Burnsville Town Hall.
+It was built in 1908, and is a two-story, Classical Revival style, concrete block building faced in stucco.
+It has a central pedimented entrance pavilion on the northern side surmounted by a blocky cupola.

 The building features Corinthian order pilasters and polygonal corner projections.
-It served as the location for county offices until 1965, when a new courthouse was constructed.
+It served as the location for county offices until 1965, when a new courthouse was constructed on the other side of the square.
+The building sat vacant for ten years before being transferred to the town.
+The original cupola was moved to the new courthouse, and eventually replaced with a clock tower.

 It was listed on the National Register of Historic Places in 1979.